-On the heels of the Edge by Essential E^Hackathon in New York this April, where Pacvue President Melissa Burdick led a field of all-star ecommerce leaders from across the industry, Pacvue Sales Directors David Zimmerman and Daniel Harris sit down to reminisce about their experience at the Hack, and their takeaways from the event.
+On the heels of the Edge by Essential E^Hackathon in New York in April 2019, where Pacvue President Melissa Burdick led a field of all-star ecommerce leaders from across the industry, Pacvue Sales Directors David Zimmerman and Daniel Harris sit down to reminisce about their experience at the Hack, and their takeaways from the event.

 Zimmerman – “Lots of new faces and great energy at the Hackathon this year Daniel.
 It was my first Hack so I really enjoyed the interactive format.
 In the warp-speed world of ecommerce one of the buzzwords at the NYC conference was AI, and its implications on performance insight.
 What’s your take on the role AI in paid search success?”

 Harris – It’s always a good idea to cut through some of the buzz about Artificial Intelligence as some kind of savior for brands and marketing teams.
 AI needs a lot of data to be effective, and it doesn’t matter which SaaS in this space claims they’re AI is tops in the game, setting campaigns on auto pilot isn’t smart.
 My team at Pacvue understands there still needs to be human interaction at this stage of AI development, while pushing forward on AI innovation.
 Any purely AI driven solution might yield subpar results and fail to capture the breadth of a brands objectives, and just as important, because AI is behind a black box, clearly understanding AI KPIs are at best foggy.

 Zimmerman - During each of the four sessions brand leaders shared a ton of insight into the challenges they're facing.
 With Amazon making changes and updates to their Advertising platform almost daily, how do you see a SaaS like Pacvue helping to alleviate some of that pain?